NEXRAD: Coverage gaps

-WSR-88D has coverage gaps below 10,000 feet (or no coverage at all) in many parts of the continental United States, often for terrain or budgetary reasons, or remoteness of the area.
+WSR-88D has coverage gaps below 10,000 feet (or no coverage at all) in many parts of the United States, often for terrain or budgetary reasons, or remoteness of the area.
 Such notable gaps include most of Alaska; several areas of Oregon, including the central and southern coast and much of the area east of the Cascade Mountains; many portions of the Rocky Mountains; Pierre, South Dakota; portions of northern Texas; large portions of the Nebraska panhandle; the Four Corners region; the area around the Northwest Angle in Minnesota; an area near the Connecticut River in Vermont; and areas near the borders of the Oklahoma and Texas Panhandles.
-Notably, many of these gaps lie in tornado alley.
+Notably, many of these gaps lie in Tornado Alley.
 At least one tornado has gone undetected by WSR-88D as a result of such a coverage gap – an EF1 tornado in Lovelady, Texas in April 2014.
 As a result of the coverage gap, initial reports of tornadic activity were treated with skepticism by the local National Weather Service forecast office.

 Coverage gaps can also be caused during radar outages, especially in areas with little to no overlapping coverage.
 For example, a hardware failure on July 16, 2013 resulted in an outage and coverage gap for the Albany, New York area that lasted through early August.

 A coverage gap in North Carolina encouraged Senator Richard Burr to propose S. 2058, also known as the Metropolitan Weather Hazard Protection Act of 2015.
 The act mandates that any city with a population of 700,000 or more must have Doppler Radar coverage <6,000 feet above ground level.
 The bill passed the Senate, but died in a House committee.

 It is not likely that additional WSR-88Ds will be deployed, as the production line was shut down in 1997, and the National Weather Service has an insufficient budget to restart production.
-In 2011, a known coverage gap was filled when the Langley Hill radar in southwestern Washington was installed, using the last remaining spare.
+In 2011, a known coverage gap was filled when the Langley Hill radar in southwestern Washington was installed.
+The radar was one of two systems donated to the NEXRAD Program from the U.S. Air Force Keesler AFB Training Center’s NEXRAD Maintenance Course assets.
 This radar opportunity was spearheaded by a public campaign led by Professor Cliff Mass at the University of Washington, and likely helped the NWS office in Portland, Oregon issue a timely warning for the Manzanita, OR EF-2 tornado in October, 2016.

 In 2021, the National Weather Service office in Slidell, Louisiana announced that they would move the office's NEXRAD from the office building in Slidell west to Hammond at the end of 2022.
 Along with a lower elevation angle, the new location would enable lower level monitoring of storm activity in the Baton Rouge area, where the lowest sampling elevation would drop from 4000-6000 feet above the surface to 300-600 feet.